Dejan Aćimović

-Dejan Aćimović (born 20 May 1963) is a Bosnian-Croatian actor and film director.
+Dejan Aćimović (1963) is a Bosnian-Croatian actor and film director.

 He was born in Čapljina, SFR Yugoslavia, now Bosnia and Herzegovina.
 As an actor, his work included principal and supporting roles in numerous films, both within and outside Croatia.
 His directorial debut was Je li jasno, prijatelju?
-(2000), for which he won a Golden Arena Award as a supporting actor during Pula Film Festival.
+(2000), for which he also won a Golden Arena Award as a supporting actor at the Pula Film Festival.